wanghaisheng/responsive-landing-page-starter/content/blog/en/wordpress-2fa-by-vonage-is-here.md

 ---
 One of the areas we are focused on this year at Vonage is Integrations, and with me being [the PHP Advocate in my team](https://developer.vonage.com/blog/21/10/11/james-seconde-joins-the-developer-relations-team) it would be impossible to ignore the Content Management System that powers [43% of the world's websites](https://kinsta.com/wordpress-market-share/).

-So, it was time to create a Plugin for WordPress, and the most logical product of ours to use was the Verify API (more on that shortly).
-The Plugin has now been released for general usage, so in this article I'm going to walk through how to use it.
+So, it was time to create a plugin for WordPress, and the most logical product of ours to use was the Verify API (more on that shortly).
+The plugin has now been released for general usage, so in this article I'm going to walk through how to use it.

 If you want a concise, short video tutorial which contains a summary of the plugin's usage, [you can find it here](https://www.youtube.com/watch?v=OYMGqh0R__k) (or below).